hrishi-verma/EchoesOfNature/readme.md

 ## Acknowledgements

-- **IUCN Red List** for providing data on extinct species.
+- **IUCN Red List** for providing data on threatened species.
-- **React.js, Chart.js, and chartjs-chart-geo** for the tools to build this project.
+- **United nations SDG Goal 15.5.1** for providing data on threatened species for their rate of extinction.